DataONEorg/slinky/README.md

 As the service runs, the graph store will be continuously updated as datasets are added/updated on [DataOne](https://www.dataone.org/).
 Another scheduled job exports the statements in the graph store and produces a Turtle dump of all statements at [http://lod.dataone.org/d1lod.ttl](http://lod.dataone.org/d1lod.ttl).

-### Repo Contents
+### Contents of This Repository

 ```
 .
 ├── d1lod       # Python package which supports other services
 ├── docs        # Detailed documentation beyond this file
 ├── logspout    # Custom Dockerfile for logspout
 ├── logstash    # Custom Dockerfile for logstash
 ├── scheduler   # Custom Dockerfile for APScheduler process
 ├── web         # Apache httpd + Tomcat w/ GraphDB
 ├── worker      # Custom Dockerfile for RQWorker process
 └── www         # Local volume holding static files
 ```

-Note: You will need to create a 'webapps' directory in the root of this repository containing 'openrdf-workbench.war' and 'openrdf-sesame.war':
+Note: In order to run the service without modification, you will need to create a 'webapps' directory in the root of this repository containing 'openrdf-workbench.war' and 'openrdf-sesame.war':

 ```
 .